Learn the deets on prenatal yoga.

 Still, we’ve noticed that lots of people don’t actually know what prenatal yoga is or why it’s so great for expecting moms.

 To answer all of your questions, we’ve put together this guide to understanding prenatal yoga so you know what you can expect (when you’re expecting and doing yoga).

 Prenatal Yoga 101

-Yoga is a great way to stay active during pregnancy, but not all yoga is created equal.
+Not all yoga is created equal.
 If you’d like to incorporate yoga as part of your pregnancy fitness routine, you should actually consider prenatal yoga, which is a low-impact and safer alternative to other workouts.